CarlNoe/workout-builder/README.md

 ## TODO

-- Secure the user connection
+- /!\ Secure firebase and user connections (https://firebase.google.com/docs/firestore/quickstart#secure_your_data)
 - Add popups that confirm the user's actions and display errors
 - Better Navigation in the exercise list
 - Add a search bar to the exercise list
+- Get all exercise instead of a random fraction of them
 - Use modules to organize the code
 - /!\ Find a long term solution for the Angular/Fire incompatible version (Currently fixable by adding the type <T> at the end of the functions in "node_modules\@angular\fire\compat\firestore\interfaces.d.ts")
+- Create models and type data that are not typed yet